chenhengqi/libxdp-sys/README.md

 ## Features
 - Bindings to libxdp and related XDP/BPF types and functions
 - Optional vendored build of libbpf via the `vendored` feature
+- By default uses precompiled BPF objects via the `use_precompiled_bpf` feature
 - Compatible with modern Rust editions

 ## Usage